Radware/Cyber-Controller-Sites-and-Devices-Cloner/README.md

 After the script finishes running, you can refer the log file **copy_cyber_controller_objects.log** in the current directory

-Refresh the Cyber-Controller screen and verify that the objects are there.
+Refresh the destination Cyber-Controller screen and verify that the objects are there.

 ## Currently Supported ##
 * Site objects